Gregor Robertson (politician): Economic growth

-Action on homelessness
+Action on homelessness and housing

 On December 9, 2008, he announced low-barrier HEAT shelters to assist Vancouver's homeless citizens during an extremely cold winter, which were filled to capacity.
 On September 15, 2009, Vancouver city staff issued a report warning Robertson and the City Council that they should no longer expect the HEAT shelters to be funded after the 2009–2010 fiscal year.
 In 2011, by the end of his first mayoral term, more than 90 per cent of the homeless people in Vancouver were reportedly sleeping in shelters or other temporary spaces.

 In 2014, he oversaw the creation of Vancouver Affordable Housing Agency, which was established to create housing units primarily for low to moderate-income households.
 A neighbourhood plan aimed to shape development of the Downtown Eastside was also approved.
 The plan was aimed to protect low-income residents of the area who were struggling to afford rent amidst a rise in cost of living.

 In September 2017, the Government of British Columbia announced a funding commitment of $66 million towards Robertson's plan to build 600 units of temporary modular housing in Vancouver.
 In partnership with the BC Government, temporary modular homes were built within 18 months on empty or underutilized City-owned land, providing immediate relief to 600 people living without a home, as well as access to 24/7 supports, including life skills training and health services.

 In 2018, an annual count recorded 2,181 homeless people in Vancouver, up from 1,576 at the beginning of his term in 2008.
 Robertson attributed this increase to a lack of support from provincial and federal governments.
 In addition, numbers released by B.C.
 Housing Ministry pointed to an influx of homeless people coming to British Columbia from other provinces.
 A 2016 study by Simon Fraser University found that 52% of the homeless people surveyed in Downtown Eastside had migrated there from outside Vancouver, up from 17% a decade ago.